the-kakfa-dude/abides/java8/java_db_sonar/README.md

 rm -rf .gradle ./build ./bin ; ./gradlew clean classes jar uberJar test funcTest testReport sonarqube run
 ```

-When working properly, this is equivalent to a `./gradlew clean build sonar`.
+When working properly, this is equivalent to a `./gradlew clean build sonar run`.

 ### But I Don't Need To Type That Much!